day8/re-frame/docs/WIP/MentalModelOmnibus.md

 `event handlers` collectively
 implement the "control" part of an application.
-Their logic interprets arriving events in the context of existing state, and they "step" the application state "forward" via modification of that state.
+Their logic interprets arriving events in the context of existing state, and they compute what the new state of the application.

 `events` act, then, a bit like the `triggers` in a finite state machine, and the event handlers act like the rules which govern how the state machine moves from one logical state to the next.

-The "logical state" will be a function of the value in `app-db`.
-In the simplest case `app-db` will contain a single value which represents logical state.
+In the simplest
+case, `app-db` will contain a single value which represents the current "logical state".
+For example, there might be a single `:phase` key which can have values like `:loading`, `:not-authenticated` `:waiting`, etc.  Or, the "logical state" could be a function of many values in `app-db`.

 Not every app has lots of logical states, but some do, and if you are implementing one of them, then formally recognising it and using a technique like